-Over the past 8 years, the Foundation has donated nearly 200,000 books to more than 400 educational and research institutions. cartoon exhibitions on fiscal transparency were also organized by Foundation partner Spectrum Sustainable Development Knowledge Network (SSKDN) to increase citizens' understanding of the budget process; and informational materials such as a budget guide and citizens budget were widely disseminated to the public.
+Over the past 10 years, the Foundation has donated nearly 200,000 books to more than 400 educational and research institutions. called Budget Explorer (budget.omimyanmar.org).
+The platform presents the union and state/region governments' annual budget information in a visual format and can be easily used for analysis by government officials, media, civil society, and the general public.
+In 2016 and 2017, seminars and cartoon exhibitions on fiscal transparency were also organized by Foundation partner Spectrum Sustainable Development Knowledge Network (SSKDN) to increase citizens' understanding of the budget process.
+Informational materials such as a budget guide and union level citizens budget were widely disseminated to the public.

 Decentralization and Local Governance: Decentralization is a challenging process given the history of highly centralized governance, subnational conflicts, and ongoing disputes over the constitution in Myanmar.
-In this context, the Foundation and the Myanmar Development Resource Institute's Centre for Social and Economic Development (MDRI-CESD) carried out an extended research effort between 2013 and 2016 on a broad range of topics related to subnational governance, including the structure and functions of state/ region governments, management of local development funds, urban financing and provision of social services, and the role of the Ministry of Home Affairs' General Administration Department in public administration.
+In this context, the Foundation and the Myanmar Development Resource Institute's Centre for Social and Economic Development (MDRI-CESD) carried out an extended research effort between 2013 and 2016 on a broad range of topics related to subnational governance, including the structure and functions of state/region governments, management of local development funds, urban financing and provision of social services, and the role of the Ministry of Home Affairs' General Administration Department in public administration.
 The Foundation also partnered with Renaissance Institute (RI) to carry out extensive research on the functions of Development Affairs Organizations (DAOs) in municipal governance and state/region public finances in 2017.

 Together with RI, the Foundation held introductory governance trainings for newly elected members of parliament (MPs) in all 14 states and regions on Myanmar's subnational governments after the National League for Democracy-led government took power in 2016.
-The Foundation and RI are currently providing direct support to expand the capacity of state/region governments and municipal offices in order to mobilize and manage locally resources for locally driven priorities.
+The Foundation and RI are currently providing direct support to expand the capacity of state/region governments and municipal offices in order to mobilize and manage local resources for locally driven priorities.
 In four state/region governments, the Foundation facilitated workshops between the cabinet and the parliament, which culminated in the publication of the State/ Region Government Priority Reform Document in 2017.
 Furthermore, the Foundation provided ongoing facilitation sessions to cabinet members and MPs to formulate and implement relevant policies, and to enhance their skills on budget preparation, review, oversight, and monitoring.

 Elections: A 2014 survey conducted by the Foundation found that cautious public optimism in Myanmar was tempered by a variety of challenges, including limited public knowledge of government institutions as well as deep political polarization.
-Informed by the civic survey data, the Foundation worked closely in 2015 with the Union Election Commission (UEC), civil society organizations, and the app developer community in Myanmar to generate the Mae Pay Soh (Let's Vote) initiative, a voter education effort through mobile and web apps, which provided digitized candidate information, political parties, incumbent performance, and voters' frequently asked questions.
+Informed by data from a civic survey carried out the Foundation, we worked closely in 2015 with the Union Election Commission (UEC),

+CSOs, and the app developer community in Myanmar to generate the Mae Pay Soh (Let's Vote) initiative, a voter education effort using mobile and web apps, which provided digitized candidate information, political parties, incumbent performance, and voters' frequently asked questions.
 Nearly 12 million requests for information to the Mae Pay Soh database were recorded before election day.
-Fueled by the success of Mae Pay Soh in 2015, the Foundation worked with the UEC during the April 2017 by-elections to build an updated database of candidate and party information, and trained key stakeholders, including government officials and journalists as part of dissemination efforts.
+Fueled by the success of Mae Pay Soh in 2015, the Foundation worked with the UEC during the April 2017 by-elections to build an updated database of candidate and party information, and trained key stakeholders, including government officials and journalists, as part of dissemination efforts.
 The Foundation also supported Charity-Oriented Myanmar and New Myanmar Foundation to conduct voter education initiatives in constituencies in ethnic conflict zones where 2015 general elections were cancelled due to security reasons.